ZmnSCPxj/clboss/README.md

 by CLBOSS (they may still be closed by `lightningd` due to an HTLC timeout, or by the peer for any reason, or by you; this just suppresses CLBOSS).

+### `--clboss-zerobasefee=<require|allow|disallow>`

+Pass this option to `lightningd` to specify how this node will advertise its `base_fee`.

+* `require` - the `base_fee` must be always 0.
+* `allow` - if the heuristics of CLBOSS think it might be a good idea to set `base_fee` to 0, let it be 0, but otherwise set it to whatever value the heuristics want.
+* `disallow` - the `base_fee` must always be non-0.
+  If the heuristics think it might be good to set it to 0, set it to 1 instead.

+On 0.11C and earlier, CLBOSS had the `disallow` behavior.
+In this version, the default is the `allow` behavior.

+Some pathfinding algorithms under development may strongly prefer 0 or low base fees, so you might want to set CLBOSS to 0 base fee, or to allow a 0 base fee.